Granada Tooting

 The architect of the building was Cecil Masey who designed a Moderne Italianate styled towering entrance with four tall pillars topped by Corinthian capitals.
 The entire interior decoration of the theatre was designed in a Gothic style by famed Russian stage set designer Theodore Komisarjevsky.
 On the side walls at balcony level are a series of panels with painted murals of medieval figures painted by Alex Johnstone from small originals by Lucien Le Blanc.

 The stage is 58ft wide and 30ft deep and has a fully equipped fly-tower.
 It has a Wurlitzer theatre organ with a piano attachment on the stage.
 Originally a 4 Manual/12 Ranks instrument which was opened by organist Alex Taylor.
 The instrument was originally installed in 1926 in the Majestic (later Mission) Theatre, Sacramento, California, USA as a 3 Manual/10 Rank instrument.
 In 1932-33, the instrument was enlarged to be a 4Manual/14Ranks specification, which remains today.
 The organ chambers containing the pipes are located under the stage.
 The projection room had 3 Ross projectors, a Master Brenograph and two Brenkert spots.
 The cinema was equipped with a Western Electric(WE) sound system.
-There was also a café located over the entrance, which gave great views of the magnificent foyer.
+There was also a small café located over the entrance, which gave splendid views of the magnificent foyer.
 It had an ‘all electric’ kitchen.
 The café was closed by 1954, and the space has been unused since then.
 The Granada Theatre has a large car park which could accommodate 250 cars and also originally had a pram park for mothers with children!

 The Granada Theatre played mostly films on the Gaumont circuit release, but occasionally obtained Odeon circuit release films.
 In 1948, the stage was brought fully into use when productions of “Goodnight Vienna” starring Bruce Trent, and “The Dancing Years” starring Barry Sinclair both played for one week runs.
 From January 1934 and at this time of year for the following four years, a circus (with real elephants) took to the stage supporting the film programme.
 From 1936, pantomimes were also staged, usually for two week runs around Christmas, and these continued into the early-1950’s.